-We are also leveraging the ability of our platform to deliver proteins of interest to cells in the skin in the context of aesthetic medicine via our whollyowned subsidiary Jeune Aesthetics, Inc. ("Jeune").
-A summary description of Jeune's lead product candidate and its status is as follows:

-KB301 is a solution formulation of our novel vector for intradermal injection designed to deliver two copies of the COL3A1 transgene to address signs of aging or damaged skin caused by declining levels of, or damaged proteins within the extracellular matrix, including type III collagen.
+We are also leveraging the ability of our platform to deliver proteins of interest to cells in the skin in the context of aesthetic medicine via our wholly-owned subsidiary Jeune Aesthetics, Inc. ("Jeune").
+Jeune's leading product candidate, KB301, is a novel vector for intradermal injection designed to deliver two copies of the COL3A1 transgene to address signs of aging or damaged skin caused by declining levels of, or damaged proteins within the extracellular matrix, including type III collagen.
 On March 22, 2022, we announced positive proof-of-concept efficacy data from Cohort 2 of the PEARL-1 study of KB301.
+Details of the Phase 1 study can be found at www.clinicaltrials.gov under NCT identifier NCT04540900.
 In Q2 2022, subjects from the PEARL-1 Cohort 2 trial were enrolled in a durability trial to evaluate duration of treatment effect, reduction of the unevenness in placebo treated sites, and long term safety monitoring.
-We anticipate announcing data from the durability trial in 2H 2022 and initiating a Phase 2 trial in 4Q 2022 or early 2023.
+We anticipate announcing data from the durability trial in Q4 2022.
+The Company intends to start a Phase 2 clinical study (PEARL-2) for the treatment of wrinkles and improvements in skin quality attributes in 1H 2023 following agreement with the FDA on measurement of primary efficacy endpoints.